SLURM User Guide

 srun --gres=shard:2 --mem=32G --time=02:00:00 --pty bash

-# Interactive session with full GPU (large jobs only)
+# Interactive session with one full GPU (large jobs only)

 srun --gres=gpu:1 --mem=64G --time=04:00:00 --pty bash